syntax-tree/mdast-util-to-hast/readme.md

 ###### `hProperties`

-`node.data.hProperties` in MDAST sets the properties of an element in HAST.
+`node.data.hProperties` in sets the properties of an element.
 The following [MDAST][]:

 ```js